 First, I watched Mistresses, which is about 30 and 40-something London women (not featuring Stephen Fry).
 I have a feeling it was the BBC's stab at Desperate Housewives, but I can't be sure because I never watched that.

 Friends Katie, Trudi, Siobhan, and Jessica find themselves entangled in love's wide-cast web as they live within their relationships and indulge in secret affairs.
 From failed marriages, balancing careers and romance, fertility anguish and the bonds of true friendship, the ladies bring the laughter and the tears.

 Next up?
 I don't know.
 Maybe I'll give Fry & Laurie another chance.
 I tried it last year, but it didn't hold my interest.
 Now that I'm a Fryed-in-the-wool fan, I may like it.
-What I admire about Stephen Fry is that, while he is an articulate, sophisticated, educated man of letters and possesses considerable talent in a number of areas, he's not above showing his viewers that he really is just a little silly.
+What I admire about Stephen Fry is that, while he is an articulate, sophisticated, educated man and possesses considerable talent in a number of areas, he's not above showing his viewers that he really is just a little silly.
 He's self-effacing, but he's not embarrassed or ashamed about his colorful past, his life as an out gay man, or his unconventional (by Hollywood standards) appearance.
-I'll be getting some of his books to read--I can't wait to get to know him as an author.
+I'll be getting some of his books to read—I can't wait to get to know him as an author.

 Update: I've gotten hooked on Fry & Laurie!